EricMFink/ProfessionalResponsibility/_outlines/CompetenceDiligenceCommunication.md

 In extraordinary circumstances, a lawyer may delay communication if the lawyer believes the client may react imprudently (e.g., if a mental health worker has advised the attorney that the client may become violent or suicidal upon learning the information)

-A lawyer must withhold information from a client if so ordered by the court (i.e., an “attorneys’ eyes only" protective order)
+A lawyer must withhold information from a client if so ordered by the court (i.e., an “attorneys' eyes only" protective order)

 ## Exercise of Judgment